davekilian/terracast/docs/architecture.md

 ## Indexing Structures

+TODO: reconsider global dual indexing.
+My original thought here was to have a row table only at the first LSM levels and do MVCC-scans for analytical queries and streaming for incremental queries.
+That feels like the better design still, in being able to collect many rows of LSM data before you finally split out into new column runs; in fact, with enough amortized runs, you should be able to 'merge' so there's only one global set of columnar data anyways.
+Is that a better approach?
+It seems to require less code and probably takes up less space too.

+---

 TerrascaleDB indexes data using a log-structured merge strategy inspired by ideas from Apache Druid and WiscKey.

 Like in WiscKey, new rows are logged to a dedicated 'row store' in arrival order, are indexed externally using log-structured merge trees, and are cleaned up using copy-forward garbage collection.
 Storing rows out-of-page with respect to the log-structured merge tree index incurs additional read amplification (since rows are not in the tree and must be fetched with an additional read after the tree lookup) but allows for lower write amplification (since the rows themselves do not need to be rewritten with the rest of the tree on checkpoint and merge).
 This design is a particularly good match for modern flash memory, which generally provides very good latency/throughput on high-queue depth random reads, but is prone to high write latency tails and early wearout for write-heavy workloads.